-In a past case, we represented Lt.
+In a past case, our racial discrimination attorneys represented Lt.
 Joyner against high-ranking officials at a large and prominent police department.
 Lt.
 Joyner is Caucasian, and he was the victim of a policy of racial discrimination in his workplace.
 His police department habitually replaced an existing high-ranking official with an officer of the same race as the exiting official.
 In Joyner’s case, the existing official was African-American, so his position was filled by an African-American officer despite the fact that Joyner appeared to be more qualified, both practically and technically.
 The same has happened in the reverse situation, where African-American officers have lost out on positions they deserved solely because the exiting official was Caucasian.

 Discrimination of Sex